Pomax/are-we-flying/docs/index.md

     Object.keys(AP_OPTIONS).forEach((key) => {
       const e = document.querySelector(`#autopilot .${key}`);
       e.addEventListener(`click`, () => {
+        // We're going to use the fact whether or not there is an "active"
-        let value = e.classList.contains(`active`);
+        // class as indicator of whether the setting is active on the server. let value = e.classList.contains(`active`);
         server.autopilot.update({ [key]: !value });
       });